top of page

 Georgia: Powder and Politics

-- Adam Rogers
+Adam Rogers

-- 8 min read
+• 8 min read

-We boarded our flight to Tblisi around 2 a.m. and landed just before sunset, stepping into a country perched between Europe and Asia.
+We boarded our flight to Tbilisi around 2 a.m. and landed just before sunset, stepping into a country perched between Europe and Asia.
 The song “Georgia on my mind” drifted through my mind, although obviously it was about a different Georgia.
 A rental car, a vague route, and a sense of curiosity later, we were off on what turned into a full-blown odyssey—treacherous roads, Russian spy ships, absurdly good food, and great skiing.
-I’ll get to each, in turn.
+I’ll get to each in turn.

 From Tbilisi to the Black Sea and into the Caucasus Mountains

 The drive eased us into the country—rolling hills, scattered villages, the mountains slowly asserting themselves.
 Our first stop was Bakuriani, a small, no-nonsense ski town tucked into the Lesser Caucasus.
-They had well-prepared runs and wide views stretching across the Caucasus.
+They had well-prepared runs and wide views stretching across the mountains.
 It felt refreshingly unpolished—and incredibly affordable at about $40 for a full day of skiing.

 By late afternoon, we pushed on to Borjomi, where we spent the night.
 Borjomi sits deep in a narrow, forested gorge and is famous across the region for its naturally carbonated mineral water, drawn from artesian springs fed by meltwater filtering down from glaciers high above the valley.
 The town had a calm, slightly faded charm—quiet streets, steep hillsides, and an ever-present entourage of friendly, well-kept street dogs.
 After a long travel day, it was exactly the right place to slow down.

-We left the “lower” Caucasus Mountains behind and continued west toward the Black Sea.
+The next day, we left the “lower” Caucasus Mountains behind and continued west toward the Black Sea.
 Near the coast, we drove straight onto the beach and stepped out into a cold, gray seascape.
 Not far offshore, Russian patrol boats were moving along the coastline.
 As we watched, they suddenly altered course and accelerated in our direction.
 That was enough sightseeing for us.
 We got back in the car quickly and left, the moment shifting from curiosity to survival.

 As we pulled away from the beach, the image stuck with me—the low, angular profile of those vessels, the way they turned in unison and accelerated toward us.
 Two weeks later, I saw an Associated Press story about a Russian intelligence ship that had broken down off the coast of Syria.
 The article described a spy vessel packed with signals-intelligence gear, briefly drifting out of control with flames and black smoke pouring from its stack.
 The accompanying photo showed exactly the ships that had chased us off the Georgian beach.